Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 Source: UGC

 With the introduction of colonialism into Nigeria, the twisted idea of the slave trade followed suit.
-At the time, the colonial masters needed slaves to work in their home countries or in the colonies.
+At the time, the colonial masters needed slaves to work in their home countries or the colonies.
 Additionally, imperialism reduced the status and prestige accorded to Nigerian leaders.

 The colonial masters controlled native leaders through fear and humiliation.
 Those who did not play to the master's tune would face dire consequences.
 Before Nigeria was officially declared a British colony, the British had carried out slave trade in the country for a while.

-how did British colonization influence the Nigerian civil war?
+How did British colonization influence the Nigerian civil war?

 What was the Nigerian government before colonization?